A side-by-side look at native and custom Roborock integrations with Home Assistant

 If you are a Home Assistant user and owner of one of the many Roborock robot vacuum cleaners, you have multiple options when it comes to integrating the two.
 Until a couple of months ago, connecting the robot vacuum cleaner to Xiaomi's Mi Home app and using the Miio integration was your only option.
 Today, you can add your robot vacuum cleaner to the Roborock app, and integrate it with Home Assistant using either the native integration or the custom integration available in the Home Assistant Community Store (HACS).
-There is still some confusion over how the latter two options compare, and in this guide I will be answering all the questions you might have on the subject.
+This guide dives into the native and custom Roborock integrations available in Home Assistant, shedding light on each option's features and benefits.

-My Roborock and Home Assistant setup
+My Roborock and Home Assistant Setup

 Let's delve into an exploration of the native Roborock integration with Home Assistant, version 2023.07, and juxtapose it with the newest custom component fetched from the Home Assistant Community Store (HACS).
 Here, I'll be using my trusty Roborock S7 MaxV robot vacuum cleaner and the companion auto-emptying base for this comparative analysis.